Super Bowl IV: Fourth quarter

-The Vikings were demoralized after the game-breaking touchdown and the Chiefs' defense would continue to shut them down in the fourth quarter, forcing three interceptions on three Minnesota possessions to clinch the 23–7 victory.
-The defeat was total for the Vikings, as even their "Indestructible" quarterback Joe Kapp had to be helped off the field in the fourth quarter after being sacked by Chiefs defensive lineman Aaron Brown.
-Kapp was replaced by Gary Cuozzo.
+The Vikings were demoralized after the game-breaking touchdown and the Chiefs' defense continued to shut them down in the fourth quarter, forcing three interceptions on three Minnesota possessions to clinch the 23–7 victory.
+The defeat was total for the Vikings, as even Kapp had to be helped off the field in the fourth quarter after getting strip-sacked by Chiefs defensive end Aaron Brown.
+Gary Cuozzo filled in for Kapp for the rest of the game.
 Fittingly, the Vikings' final play was an interception Cuozzo threw to cornerback Emmitt Thomas.

 Kansas City running back and future University of Southern California Athletic Director Mike Garrett, the 1965 Heisman Trophy recipient, was the top rusher of the game, recording 11 carries for 39 yards and a touchdown.
 He also caught two passes for 25 yards and returned a kickoff for 18 yards.
 Taylor was the Chiefs' leading receiver with six catches for 81 yards and a touchdown.
 Kapp finished the game with 16 of 25 completions for 183 yards, with two costly interceptions.
 Henderson was the top receiver of the game with seven catches for 111 yards.
 The Chiefs defense completely shut down Minnesota's vaunted rushing attack.
 In the NFL championship game, Osborn had rushed for 108 yards while Kapp rushed for 57.
 In Super Bowl IV, however, the two rushed for a combined total of 24 yards.
 In addition, Kansas City's secondary held Minnesota All Pro receiver Gene Washington to one reception for 9 yards.

-Referring to the Vikings' three interceptions, three fumbles, and six penalties, Vikings safety Karl Kassulke said, "We made more mental mistakes in one game than we did in one season."
-Kapp would never play again for the Vikings, as he would play out the option of his contract and sign with the Boston Patriots for the 1970 season.
+Referring to the Vikings' three interceptions, three fumbles, and six penalties, Kassulke said, "We made more mental mistakes in one game than we did in one season."
+Kapp never played again for the Vikings, as he played out the option of his contract and signed with the Boston Patriots for the 1970 season.

 Kansas City is, As of 2024, the only team in the Super Bowl era to win the title without allowing as much as 10 points in any postseason game.